qm2/gpress/README.md

 ./gpress -q -range [start] [end] [chromosome] [folder] > [outputfile]
 ```

-6. To compress and link the expression file,
+7. To compress and link the expression file,
 ```
 ./gpress -e [inputfile] <block_size> [folder]
 ```
-The compressed expression files are linked to the GFF files in specified folder and are also store in that folder
+The compressed expression file is linked to the GFF files in specified folder and are also store in that folder

 block size is 2000 by default

-7. To do id search on compressed expression file from a specified folder,
+8. To do id search on compressed expression file from a specified folder,
 ```
 ./gpress -qe [id] [folder]
 ```